Sell USDINR; target of 64.30 - 64.20: ICICI Direct

 Debt market

-The rupee extended gains to end at the highest level in three weeks against US$, after the Monetary Policy Committee maintained key interest rates while revising inflation projections lower • The US$ remains broadly in range as gains over Japanese Yen were offset by losses against British Pound.
-UK’s general election s today would set the near term trend in British pound.
-GBP has rallied over expectation of a Conservatives win.
-Any adverse outcome would lead to a sharp fall in the British Pound.Strategy
+The rupee fell to a more - than - one - week low against US$, in line with Asian peers, as weak global risk appetite weighed on domestic equities ahead of the US Federal Reserve’s monetary pol icy review • The US$ fell against major currencies ahead of US fed FOMC meeting , which concludes on Wednesday .
+Although an interest rate hike of 25 bps is almost expected, traders await the future rate hike prospects and economic outlook from the Fed.
+The US$JPY pair could fall sharply if the Fed remain s dovish on its economic outlook assessment.Strategy

-In the currency futures market, the most traded dollar - rupee June contract on the NSE ended at 64.52.
-The June contract open interest declined 12.26 % from the previous day • July contract open interest increased 1.80 % in the last session • We expect the US$ to meet supply pressure at higher levels.
-Utilise up sides in the pair to go short on the US$ INR pair.
+In the currency futures market, the most traded dollar - rupee June co ntract on the NSE ended at 64.40.
+The June contract open interest increased 0.65 % from the previous day • July contract open interest increased 310% in the last session • We expect the US$ to meet supply pressure at higher levels .
+Utilise up sides in the pair to go short on the US$INR pair.

 Intra-day strategy